25 Snow Day Trips Near Sydney You Can Do For Free

 Distance: 120 km

-Highlights: Blackheath is one of the highest towns in the Blue Mountains and often receives snow making it a popular winter destination.
+Highlights: Blackheath is one of the highest towns in the Blue Mountains and often receives snow.
+Regardless of it there is snow around when you arrive it’s still a very popular winter destination.

 14. Katoomba